MariaDB Audit Plugin support

-Amazon RDS supports using the MariaDB Audit Plugin on MySQL database instances.
-The MariaDB Audit Plugin records database activity such as users logging on to the database, queries run against the database, and more.
+The MariaDB Audit Plugin records database activity, including users logging on to the database and queries run against the database.
 The record of database activity is stored in a log file.

 Currently, the MariaDB Audit Plugin is only supported for the following RDS for MySQL versions: